kudapara/curated-design-tools/README.md

 - [Css Gradient](https://cssgradient.io) - As a free css gradient generator tool, this website lets you create a colorful gradient background for your website, blog, or social media profile.
 - [Patterninja](https://patterninja.com) - Combine images to create patterns that can be downloaded in high resolution and used for printing and the web.
 - [uiGradient](https://uigradients.com) - This website has a bunch of gradient suggestions.
 You can get the CSS code or get inspiration of various colour combinations for gradients.
+- [Colordesigner](https://colordesigner.io/) - he main purpose of this tool is to help with building a color palette and generate tints and shades based on it.
+Just pick a color, and the app does the rest.

 ## Design Inspiration